halliefuchs/halliefuchs.github.io/README.md

 ![genderatlehigh](https://github.com/halliefuchs/halliefuchs.github.io/blob/master/Gender%20at%20Lehigh.jpg?raw=true)

+# MARINE DEBRIS
+## This infographic displays some data on a very important issue to me personally – marine debris.
+I created this infographic using Canva with data from [PERSEUS](PERSEUS-NET.EU)

 # Timeline of the Rio de Janeiro 2016 Summer Olympics

 ## I made this interactive timeline using TimelineJS.
 Check it out!